calroc/Thun/docs/Correcet_Programming.rst

 Unwrapping Inner Forms
 ~~~~~~~~~~~~~~~~~~~~~~

-But now let’s trick our function, it can’t handle
+But now let's trick our function, it can't handle
 ``(a ((b c))) = (a b c)`` yet.
 This is going to require an auxiliary
 helper function that is similar to ``simplify()`` but that yields terms
 into an outer context.